 “The QMLAC is a fantastically well run project which provides an increasingly needed service to the local community whilst at the same time giving the students advisors both practical experience and an invaluable insight into the law in practice.
 I am always impressed by how much enthusiasm and dedication the student advisors show and I am very proud to be involved in its work.”
 Simon Lim, Bross Bennett.

 As one of our founding partners, Field Fisher Waterhouse continues to encourage and support us in a number of ways.
-Not only do they provide us with on-going and committed support but each year they provide our Student Advisers with subject specific training sessions, as well as in-depth training sessions on how to research legal issues and draft advice letters.
+Not only do they provide us with on-going and committed support but each year they provide our Student Legal Advisers with subject specific training sessions, as well as in-depth training sessions on how to research legal issues and draft advice letters.

 "In addition to providing much needed legal assistance to the local community, the LAC also provides our lawyers the opportunity to widen their legal skills and be in touch with very different clients than the ones they would usually work with in a City law firm” Laura Berton, Field Fisher Waterhouse.